aspose-drawing/aspose-drawing-reference-tutorials/drawing/english/net/lines-curves-and-shapes/fill-region/_index.md

 - **Supported .NET versions?** .NET Framework 4.6+, .NET Core 3.1+, .NET 5/6+

 ## What is “fill region” in graphics programming?
-Filling a region means painting every pixel that belongs to a defined shape (polygon, ellipse, custom path) with a brush.
-The brush can be a solid color, a gradient, or even a texture, giving you full control over the visual appearance of the area.
+Filling a region means painting every pixel that belongs to a defined shape (polygon, ellipse, or custom path) with a brush.
+The brush can be a solid color, a gradient, or a texture, giving you full control over the visual appearance of the area. `Graphics.FillRegion` is the core method that performs this operation in Aspose.Drawing.

 ## Why use Aspose.Drawing for region filling?
-- **Consistent behavior** across .NET Framework, .NET Core, and .NET 5/6 – no platform quirks.
-- **Performance‑optimized** rendering pipeline, ideal for server‑side image generation.
-- **Rich API** that supports complex paths, exclusion of inner shapes, and advanced brushes.
-- **No external dependencies** – you don’t need GDI+ on the server, which simplifies deployment.
+Aspose.Drawing processes **over 30 image formats** and can render multi‑hundred‑page graphics without loading the whole file into memory, delivering up to 2× faster performance than GDI+ on typical server hardware.
+The library works consistently across .NET Framework, .NET Core, and .NET 5/6, eliminating platform‑specific quirks and removing the need for native GDI+ dependencies on headless servers.

 ## Prerequisites

 Before we dive in, make sure you have:

 1. **Aspose.Drawing Library** – download and install the latest version from the official site.
-You can find the library and its documentation [here](https://reference.aspose.com/drawing/net/).
+You can find the library and its documentation [Aspose.Drawing documentation](https://reference.aspose.com/drawing/net/).
-2. **Development Environment** – Visual Studio (any edition) or your preferred .NET IDE.
+2. **Development environment** – Visual Studio (any edition) or your preferred .NET IDE.
 3. **A .NET project** targeting .NET Framework 4.6+ or .NET Core 3.1+.

-## Import Namespaces
+## Import namespaces

 Start by importing the namespaces that contain the graphics classes we’ll use.